charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 ## Configure Git {#configure}

 Git is probably already installed on your system.
 To confirm that it is installed, type **git**.
 If you get an error, then the likely solution is to install Git.
-Do it like this:
+Do it like this on Lubuntu:

 	sudo apt-get install git